paryswest/AnimePanelCards/README.md

 # AnimePanelCards (TBC)
-A carousel-like panel with 6 of my favorite anime characters on them.
+A carousel-like set of panel cards with 6 of my favorite anime characters on them.

 **Link to project:** Coming Soon